richard-porter/richard-porter/ecosystem-map-complete.md

 - Are designed for Population = 1 (single practitioner, single session)
 - Follow the same design principle: binary over subjective, survivable over impressive, simple over elegant

+The same governance architecture that structures AI session constraints — proscriptive rules established before execution, a human at the head of the authority chain — is what the Carver Policy Governance model prescribes for nonprofit boards.
+The Mr. Wolff binary diagnostic applies constraint programming logic (hard stops, irreducible requirements) to organizational triage.
+The architecture is not metaphorical: it is the same three-layer authority model operating at different scales.

 -----

 ## System 1: AI Safety Ecosystem